arpinfidel/autodoc/README.md

 # autodoc
 Automatically generate OpenAPI documentation from unit tests

-Currently only supports json request/response and path parameters
+Currently only supports json request/response and path/query parameters

 - import recorder
 - record each test case and generate file for each test